 Administrative Requirements Yes No 1.
 Resumes for identified staff are attached, and job descriptions specifying minimum qualifications have been provided for positions not yet filled.
 2. Proposer agrees that all staff and participants involved with the proposed program or will be covered by its insurance and bonding policies.
 3. The books of account are auditable.
 4. Administrative and internal accounting controls are adequate to safeguard program assets.
 5. The accounting system adequately accounts for program funds.
 6. Proposer has a written accounting procedures manual and the procedures in the accounting manual are being followed.
 7. Proposer has written human resources policies and procedures, including non-discrimination, and zero tolerance for drugs and violence in the workplace.
 8. The organization has sufficient internal controls and procedures for the following: a) cash receipts b) checks reconciliation c) cash disbursements d) bank reconciliation e) payroll and time allocation f) purchasing 9.
 Proposer has a written cost allocation plan approved by its governing body.
 A copy of the approved plan is attached.
 10. Proposer has attached its audit or financial reports as specified at #3 of the Organizational Status Checklist.
 For any "NO" responses, attach an explanation, including the number from the chec klist.
 I hereby certify that I have completed this Administrative and Financial Capabilities of and to the best of my knowledge.
-I, the financial officer or C.E.O. of the proposing of responsibility for providing financial services adequate to ensure the establishment an accounting system with internal controls adequate to safeguard CWP program further understand that if CWP awards a contract to this organization, that these administrations are compliance with all State and Financial Capabilities of the proposing of t rganizatior and maintonds.
-I furt ative and fi n, accept enance of ther inancial Typed Name, Title: Signature D ate
+I, the financial officer or C.E.O. of the proposing of responsibility for providing financial services adequate to ensure the establishment an accounting system with internal controls adequate to safeguard CWP program for understand that if CWP awards a contract to this organization, that these administrations procedures and controls will be monitored to ensure compliance with all State and Figure 1. rganizatior and maint nds.
+I furt ative and fi n, accept enance of her inancial Typed Name, Title: Signature D ate